NoricaBacuieti/TheSpeckAttack/README.md

 The reduced network can be seen here: TheSpeckAttack_The_reduced_network.ipynb

-There are also the demo's used for defending the thesis:
+There are also some notebooks where the results can be seen as they were computed:
 1. Demo_TheSpeckAttack_OneShot_and_Iterative_Pruning.ipynb
 2. Demo_TheSpeckAttack_The_reduced_network.ipynb
 3. Demo_TheSpeckAttack_Train_Autoencoders_and_Distinguishers_with_Preprocessing.ipynb